ahmadyogi543/Calculaton/README.md

 # Calculaton
-A simple calculator made with HTML+CSS+JavaScript+Love
+A simple calculator made with HTML+CSS+JavaScript